Absorbency – The amount a fiber can absorb or suck up and retain a liquid.

 Washfastness – The ability of a dyed fiber to maintain its color after several washings.

 Weight of fiber – The weight of the fiber about to be dyed.
-This weight is used in calculating the amount of product used for a scouring bath, the amount of mordant to use and the amount of dye material to use.
-Often referred to as WOF.
+This weight is used in calculating the amount of product used for a scouring bath, the amount of mordant to use, and the amount of dye material to use.
+They are often referred to as WOF.